 Belleville is a medium-sized city located in the state of Illinois.
 With a population of 42,034 people and 14 constituent neighborhoods, Belleville is the 32nd largest community in Illinois.

-Unlike some cities, Belleville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Belleville are a mix of both white- and blue-collar jobs.
+Belleville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Belleville is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Belleville who work in office and administrative support (15.98%), sales jobs (10.15%), and management occupations (8.00%).

 Also of interest is that Belleville has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Belleville are slightly better educated than the national average of 21.84% for all cities and towns, with 23.53% of adults in Belleville having a bachelor's degree or advanced degree.
+The education level of Belleville citizens is a little higher than the average for US cities and towns: 23.53% of adults in Belleville have at least a bachelor's degree.

 The per capita income in Belleville in 2010 was $24,740, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $98,960 for a family of four.
 However, Belleville contains both very wealthy and poor people as well.